alchemy-fullstack-js-spring-2019/classwork/19_react/09_hoc/README.md

 console.log(myCounter()); // 3
 ```

-Above we created a `counter` function with stores a count and
+Above we created a `counter` function which stores a count and
 returns a function that can access the count.
 On every invocation
 we increment the count and return its new value.